DevSilv/ARCHIVED-example-phpwebsite/README.md

 ## Copyright note

-Note that this "silvuss-example-phpwebsite" project (this repository) has currently **no license**, as explained in [this GitHub guide on licensing projects](https://choosealicense.com/no-permission/).
+Note that this "example-phpwebsite" project (this repository) has currently **no license**, as explained in [this GitHub guide on licensing projects](https://choosealicense.com/no-permission/).

 For your convenience, I am including below a quote from that site: